jossemarGT/workout-as-code/README.md

 ```

 As shown above, you have the number of repetitions followed by the exercise
 name.
-The amount can be immidiately followed by a suffix, i.e.: `1m`, but the
+The amount can be immidiately followed by a suffix, i.e.: `1m`, but there
-are no semantic rules over these, so it is up to the human that reads it to
+is no semantic rule over these, so it is up to the human that reads it to
 interpret it.

 Although it is grammatically correct (in workout language terms), a single